Telescopic & Open Sights

 - Telescopic sights place the aiming point and the target in the same optical plane.
 This eliminates the necessity for the eye to align a back sight, front sight, and target that are all in different planes of focus.
 Modern scopes generally use some sort of tapered crosshair as an aiming point.
 This is much more precise than an iron front sight and obscures very little of the target or the surrounding landscape.

 - Telescopic sights help you see better in low-light conditions, such as early morning and dusk.
-A good quality scope gathers light and will give you a clear picture earlier than you could see using iron sights.
+A good quality scope that 'gathers light' and will give you a clear picture earlier than you could see using iron sights.

 - A low-powered scope is the most popular type for hunting dangerous game.
 It maximises the field of vision which is vital for finding the target quickly - large animals at close range.
 A fixed power scope in the 1.5x to 2.75x range is ideal.

-- The scope should be mounted on the rifle as low as possible to allow for fast shooting if necessary.
+- The scope should be mounted on the rifle as low as possible to allow for faster shooting if necessary.

 - With some telescopic sights, you might possibly need to consider the issues of parallax.
 Most telescopic sights have automatic parallax adjustment but check that yours does not need manual adjustment.